Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.6.0 =
+* **Note!
+If ACF Localization plugin is used it should be updated first.**
+* **Note!
+BEFORE updating Disable all extra plugins that add support of custom content.
+Note that definition of getAll() method was changed and custom code should be updated.**
+* Improved search on Translation Progress Screen.
+* Fixed locale display on Translation Progress Screen.
+* Added ability to search on Bulk Submit Screen.
+* Added ability to change amount of displayed rows per page on smartling-connector screens.

 = 1.5.11 =
 * Fixed issue with categories.
 Category is not populated from original posts to all target posts if you submit an original post for more than one locale.